KIWI-ST/kiwi.server/README.md

 The commonly used operations are packaged, mainly the following modules
 ### Examples ###
->in general, code samples in [Test.Examples](https://github.com/axmand/kiwi.server/tree/master/Test.Examples) are updated as functionality increases
+>in general, code samples in [Examples and Tests](https://github.com/axmand/kiwi.server/tree/master/Examples) are updated as functionality increases

 ### Engine.GIS ####
 >a little sample style api library based on gdal.